Granola is a food group I eat often. I eat it most days sprinkled on yogurt or I sometimes just snack on it throughout the day.

 Remove baking sheet from oven.

-This step is optional: Pour sheet pan ingredients in a food processor and pulse one or two times to break up the large pieces.
+This step is optional: Pour half of the sheet pan ingredients in a food processor and pulse one or two times to break up the large pieces.
+I find this step helps bind everything together in the second baking which makes for bigger chunks.

 Pour all ingredients into bowl and stir well.